 Selling products online and accepting payment card transactions?
 Then you may receive 1099 K by the year-end.
-As per the IRS guidelines, Form 1099 K is a familiarly new tax form.
-This tax form is mostly used by third-party credit card processors to report the payment card transactions to the IRS.
+As per the IRS guidelines, Form 1099 K a familiarly new tax form.
+Third-party credit card processors use this tax form to report the payment card transactions to the IRS.

 Getting confused?
 Don’t worry!
 We will let you know why the online business owners need a 1099 K Tax Return.
 We provide detailed information about the circumstances that require the tax form.
 You’ll also get to know about the history of bringing this tax return into the 1099 series.

 When do you need to deal with 1099 K reporting?

 Report the transactions made via payment settlement entities using this tax form.
 As a business owner, follow proper tax rules to report the revenues and expenses.
 Suppose, if you’re operating a business as an online retailer and accept payments through credit or debit cards.
 Then you’ll receive this tax form from a credit card or a third-party processor.
 Moreover, you should report the income on the tax return.

 History of IRS K Form

-As per the 2008 Housing Assistance Tax Act, the IRS introduced a 1099 K Tax Return to ensure that all online retailers are reporting sales for tax purposes.
+As per the 2008 Housing Assistance Tax Act, the IRS introduced the tax return to ensure that all online retailers are reporting sales for tax purposes.
 Furthermore, credit card organizations like MasterCard, Visa, must report the transaction they made on the behalf of retailers on the form.
 As we know, there was a lot of business income left underreported.

 This is because there was no way to verify the income accepted through payment cards except by using bank account records.
 With the help of Form 1099 K, the IRS began to check whether the businesses are reporting transactions on their tax return.
 Therefore, it reduced the tax gap and improved collections and assessments.